Skaytacium/Skaytacium/README.md

 - Tabs (4 spaces).
 - CLI > GUI.
-- Typescript, Python, C++, C# and most shell languages (Pwsh, Batch, Bash).
+- Typescript, Javascript, Python, Rust, C, C++, C# and most shell languages (Pwsh, Batch, Bash, POSIX sh).
+Trying out Haskell too.
-- Vim is good, VSCode Insiders with slow extensions is better.
+- Vim is epic, VSCode Insiders with slow extensions is better.
 - Windows can be used as a good development environment **without WSL**.
 But linux is better (I use void).
 - Compile it yourself™ movement.
 (I am not a Gentoo user, I use void)